buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 ## Examples of Proficiency Checks

 **Atypical Checks**.
 The player is encouraged to find uses, solutions, and approaches that go beyond the most obvious checks.
-Be creative and describe to the Narrator the wonderful action you want to perform and how to do it!
-The Narrator will determine based on your action description what to check and how difficult it might be.
+Be creative and describe to the Game Master the wonderful action you want to perform and how to do it!
+The Game Master will determine based on your action description what to check and how difficult it might be.

-Skills that have a * next to their name, like **Acrobatics*** have check penalties due to the armor worn.
+Skills that have a * next to their name, like **Acrobatics***, have check penalties due to the armor worn.

 ### Acrobatics*
 A successful Acrobatics check with DC 15 allows the character to reduce falling damage by 3 when falling within 6 meters (**Reaction**).